cdapio/cdap/cdap-docs/examples-manual/source/examples/index.rst

   * - :doc:`Web Analytics<web-analytics>`
     - An application to generate statistics and to provide insights about web usage through the analysis of web traffic.
+  * - :doc:`User Profiles<user-profiles>`
+    - An application that demonstrates column-level conflict detection using the example of updating of user profiles in a Dataset.

 .. rubric:: What's Next